 Discover Dance @ DCDC – Age 3-12 – this program introduces beginner and recreational students to dance techniques and performances.
 Dancers must take ballet class once a week, and then can choose from a variety of other genres as well.
 Dancers learn choreography during regular classes and perform in an end-of-term recital.
 Discover Dance programs are split in to 2 terms - September-December and January-May.

-DC Dance Company – Age 6+ - dancers with at least 1 year of experience can choose to attend our full program which includes multiple classes 2-4 days per week.
-Dancers learn choreography during extra weekend workshops and perform in our Recital as well as 1-4 festivals.
+DC Dance Company – Age 6+ - experienced dancers may be asked to join our Company program which includes multiple classes 2-4 days per week.
+Dancers learn choreography during extra summer and weekend workshops and perform in our Recital as well as 1-4 festivals.

 Ballet is a highly technical dance form demanding grace and precision.
 Ballet training creates the foundation for all other dance genres.
 Pre-pointe and pointe classes are also offered by invitation.